Policymaking in contemporary Europe

 - Intensive training in policy environments, in dedicated skills courses and an internship.

-In the one-year programme European Policy you study contemporary European and EU policies and learn to apply your knowledge and skills in a policy environment.
-The programme is aimed at students who are interested in understanding and contributing to European and EU affairs.
+In the one-year program European Policy, you study contemporary European and EU policies and learn to apply your knowledge and skills in a policy environment.
+The program is aimed at students who are interested in understanding and contributing to European and EU affairs.
 It enables them to unravel the various political, legal, and economic patterns that affect contemporary international policies in Europe and the EU and its border regions.
-The programme provides you with the knowledge and analytical skills that are essential in research or policy environments.
+The program provides you with the knowledge and analytical skills that are essential in research or policy environments.

 European Studies at the UvA

-Perceptions of Europe and its cultures, and policy-making processes are the primary themes of European Studies at the UvA.
+Perceptions of Europe and its cultures and policy-making processes are the primary themes of European Studies at the UvA.
 What structures past or present contribute to the realization of a political, legal and economic order?
-How do Europeans, European states and their institutions perceive and present themselves?
+How do Europeans, European states, and their institutions perceive and present themselves?
 Special attention is devoted to Europe’s relation to the world, and particularly to Eastern Europe.
-The lecturers and researchers who teach in this programme have extensive expertise in various aspects of Europe, both past and present.
+The lecturers and researchers who teach in this program have extensive expertise in various aspects of Europe, both past, and present.

-European Policy is an accredited degree programme of European Studies.
-After successful completion of this programme, you will receive a legally accredited Master’s degree in European Studies and the title Master of Arts (MA).
+European Policy is an accredited degree program in European Studies.
+After successful completion of this program, you will receive a legally accredited Master’s degree in European Studies and the title Master of Arts (MA).